Skip to main content

 Result: Clean, verified removal of agents from entire client infrastructure.

-Scenario: Testing firewall rules for new office.
-Need to verify RMM connectivity from test subnet.
+Scenario: You’re testing firewall rules for a new office and need to verify RMM connectivity from the test subnet before deploying agents.

 # Network connectivity verification script